Developer Requesting Change from Rural to High Density

 There is a developer requesting an annexation and zoning change for a 190-acre set of parcels on Mt.
 Moriah Road between the circle on Erwin and New Hope Commons.
 (See map at end).
-This land has some of the same natural area characteristics as Arrowhead.
 It has critical riparian buffers in the New Hope Creek Watershed.

 The portion in Orange County is currently in the Chapel Hill Rural Transition zoning, which helps maintain the rural atmosphere.
 The Durham part of the development is currently Residential-Suburban-20 (Durham) The developer is asking to change both Durham and Orange County Parcels to Planned Development Residential 7.348, which allows for much more density.
 A change like this so close by could impact Arrowhead’s status.